harveytriana/BlazorCrank/README.md

 Then I put a Issue to MS Team: https://github.com/dotnet/runtime/issues/60824

-In the current publish, I rearranged the code a bit in reference to Aleksey Kliger's answer.
+In the current publish, I rearranged the code a bit in reference to Aleksey Kliger's answer, using explicit pointers (unsafe in C#).
 The result is that we can execute the callback, receive the result of the function, but not update the UI on the page, which happens at the end of the process.

 To be continue.